w3c-webmob/netinfo-usecases/README.md

 When the site is accessed over Wi-Fi, the warning is not presented to users.
 Note that this is distinctly different from adaptive video streaming, which needs to happen both over Wi-Fi and cellular.

-According to Jim Lay, of the BCC:
+According to Jim Lay, of the BBC:

 > It's part of our GeoIP service to detect mobile gateways, which is then used - we show it on all devices tethered laptops as well as mobile ones, and the single shown on load message is okay for this - doesn't matter if the user is flip-flopping across a mobile and non-mobile connection during a session.
 >